Adamantane: History and synthesis

 Adamantane was first synthesized by Vladimir Prelog in 1941 from Meerwein's ester.
-With a yield of 0.16%, the five-stage process was impractical (simplified in the image below).
-The method is used to synthesize certain derivatives of adamantane.
+With a yield of 0.16%, the five-stage process (simplified in the image below) was impractical for commerce.
 Prelog's method was refined in 1956.
+The decarboxylation yield was increased by the addition of the Hunsdiecker pathway (11%) and the Hoffman reaction (24%) that raised the total yield to 6.5%:

+The method is still used to synthesize certain adamantane derivatives.

-The decarboxylation yield was increased by the addition of the Hunsdiecker pathway (11%) and the Hoffman reaction (24%) that raised the total yield to 6.5%.
-The process was still too complex, and a more convenient method was found in 1957 by Paul von Ragué Schleyer: dicyclopentadiene was first hydrogenated in the presence of a catalyst (e.g. platinum dioxide) to give tricyclodecane and then transformed into adamantane using a Lewis acid (e.g. aluminium chloride) as another catalyst.
+A more convenient method was found in 1957 by Paul von Ragué Schleyer: dicyclopentadiene was first hydrogenated in the presence of a catalyst (e.g. platinum dioxide) to give tricyclodecane and then transformed into adamantane using a Lewis acid (e.g. aluminium chloride) as another catalyst:

 This method increased the yield to 30–40% and provided an affordable source of adamantane; it therefore stimulated characterization of adamantane and is still used in laboratory practice.
+The process is astonishingly robust: virtually any C_{10}H_{16} alkane feedstock rearranges to adamantane in a strong Lewis acid.
 The adamantane synthesis yield was later increased to 60% and 98% by ultrasound and superacid catalysis.
-Today, adamantane is an affordable chemical compound with a cost of one or two USD per gram.
+Today, adamantane is an affordable chemical compound with a cost of about two USD per gram.

 All the above methods yield adamantane as a polycrystalline powder.
 Using this powder, single crystals can be grown from the melt, solution, or vapor phase (e.g. with the Bridgman–Stockbarger technique).
 Melt growth results in the worst crystalline quality with a mosaic spread in the X-ray reflection of about 1°.
 The best crystals are obtained from the liquid phase, but the growth is impracticably slow – several months for a 5–10 mm crystal.
 Growth from the vapor phase is a reasonable compromise in terms of speed and quality.
 Adamantane is sublimed in a quartz tube placed in a furnace, which is equipped with several heaters maintaining a certain temperature gradient (about 10 °C/cm for adamantane) along the tube.
 Crystallization starts at one end of the tube, which is kept near the freezing point of adamantane.
 Slow cooling of the tube, while maintaining the temperature gradient, gradually shifts the melting zone (rate ~2 mm/hour), producing a single-crystal boule.